AVOID PAYING DOUBLE REAL ESTATE COMMISSION RATES

 WHY SOME PROPERTIES LINGER ON THE MARKET

 There are many reasons why a person might have to go on the market twice, and our research shows the calibre of your agent is the main influence on whether or not this happens to you.

 Take a look at these 14 reasons that contribute to why a property sits unsold for long periods.

 These pointers demonstrate that what may seem like a small or relatively unimportant decision when you started out ends up being a costly one, for more reasons than just real estate commission.

-THE COSTS OF A SECOND TIME ON THE MARKET
+THE COST OF BEING SECOND TIME ON THE MARKET

 Some consequences of not selling the first time include:

 - having to look for a real estate agent who is better than the last one.

 - finding new ways to attract fresh buyer interest in your property.